Thermodynamical versus logical irreversibility: a concrete objection to Landauer's principle: Maxwell's demon, Szilard's engine and ratchets

-How can the machine work in accordance with thermodynamics\,?
-Following Bennett\,\cite{Bennett_1982}, the demon is replaced by a Turing machine and the measure is a copy of the particle position (left or right) to one bit (0 or 1) of the memory buffer of the machine to the state of which depends the rest of the process.
-To run cyclically, the COPY operation is actually an OVERWRITE, that can be split into ERASE then WRITE.
-Hence the answer\,: the expansion of the gas produces mechanical work equal (at best) to $T\ln 2$, but the ERASE costs (at least) the same quantity.
+Following Bennett\,\cite{Bennett_1982}, the Szilard's demon is replaced by a Turing machine and the measure is a COPY of the particle position (left or right) to one bit (0 or 1) of the memory buffer of the machine to the state of which depends the rest of the process.
+To run cyclically, the COPY operation is actually an OVERWRITE, that can be split into ERASE (i.e. RESET TO 0) then WRITE.
+Hence the answer\,: the expansion of the gas produces mechanical work equal (at best) to $T\ln 2$, but the ERASE costs (at least) the same quantity (Eq.\ref{secondcat}).
+In Bennett's mind, the place where dissipation occurs is then well identified (ERASE operation).
+Landauer's principle claim the generality of this.
 Two objections can be done to this reasoning.

-The first is that splitting OWERWRITE is not necessary.
+The first objection is that splitting OWERWRITE is not necessary.
 The overwriting can be done directly according to the same mechanism as in Fig.\ref{fig1} (i.e. independent of the initial state) but with a final state which depends on the measurement and which is not always equal to 0.
 For a cyclic process, overwriting the previous measurement by the last one does not change the entropy of the system because both measurements have the same probability distribution.
-In this case, OVERWRITE is logically and thermodynamically (statistically) reversible.
+In this case, OVERWRITE is logically and thermodynamically (statistically) reversible, even in the framework of Landauer's physical implementation.
 Introducing an irreversible ERASE operation is artificial.

-Note that this objection is different to that of Earman and Norton\,\cite{Earman_1999} who also attempt to replace ERASE by reversible operations.
+Note that this objection is different to that of Earman and Norton\,\cite{Earman_1999} who attempt to replace ERASE by reversible operations.
 The authors introduce a conditional operation (IF) that is equally logically irreversible as explained by Bennett (\cite{Bennett_2003} p.\,505) in his refutation.

-The second objection directly comes from the counterexample given in this letter\,: the reasoning falls down if ERASE does not necessarily correspond to an irreversible thermodynamical process.
+The second objection directly comes from the counterexample given in this paper\,: the reasoning falls down if ERASE can be achieved in a quasistatic manner as it is shown here.